techmoondev/suno-api/README.md

 - If deployed to Vercel, please add the environment variables in the Vercel dashboard.

-- If you’re running this locally, be sure to add the following to your `.env` file:
+- If you're running this locally, be sure to add the following to your `.env` file:
 #### Environment variables
 - `SUNO_COOKIE` — the `Cookie` header you obtained in the first step.
 - `TWOCAPTCHA_KEY` — your 2Captcha API key from the second step.